Verity Marketing Agency Terms of Service

 That Google will approve, verify, reinstate, publish, display, or retain any profile or content;

-That Google will remove negative reviews, spam reviews, duplicate listings, unauthorized edits, or
+That Google will remove negative reviews, spam reviews, duplicate listings, unauthorized edits, or inaccurate information;

 That profile changes will appear immediately or permanently; or